 Today, Ranger takes Harmonic Tuning to the next level.

-Our exclusive patented technology enables the sale and distribution of mass-produced Harmonically Tuned Rifle Ammunition to retail consumers, as well as well as delivery to US military personnel through military supply chains, at a cost no more than inferior brands.
+Our exclusive patented technology enables the sale and distribution of mass-produced Harmonically Tuned Rifle Ammunition to retail consumers, as well as delivery to US military personnel through military supply chains, at a cost no more than inferior brands.
 While custom-made harmonically tuned ammunition isn't new, the means of manufacture and distribution is completely new: Mass-Production.
 It's what Ranger alone has; and it's the most powerful impact the ammunition industry has seen in more than 100 years.

 When a round of ammunition is discharged through a rifle barrel, the barrel exhibits vibrations that perturb the trajectory of a projectile as it exits the muzzle.
 Minute variations in the physical form of the barrel, as well as the interaction of off-axis attachments including the rifle stock, scopes, flash guards, and other masses, significantly contribute to the alteration of the barrel’s vibration, thereby modifying the waveform dynamics of any specific rifle.
 These waveform dynamics are collectively referred to as “barrel harmonics.”